MohamedLEGH/blockchain-racket/README.md

 #NICE TO HAVE

+* Test suite

+* Reformat wallet to have a big private_to_address function

 * Cypher the file where the private key is stored (with a password)

 * Adding gossip protocol for message propagation